FlowPure: Continuous Normalizing Flows for Adversarial Purification: Evaluation

 \subsection{Fully adaptive white-box evaluation}

-We further evaluate our approach in a fully adaptive white-box setting where the attacker is assumed to have gradient access to both the classifier and the purification mechanism, using DiffHammer~\cite{wang2024diffhammer}.
-The results of this evaluation, also detailed in Table~\ref{tab:main_results}, reveal a substantial degradation in robust accuracy compared to the preprocessor-blind scenario, given all methods considered suffer significant decreases in robust accuracy.
-This trend is most apparent in the case of $FlowPure^{PGD}$ and $FlowPure^{CW}$, as the deterministic mapping through CNFs may be more susceptible to gradient-based exploitation than stochastic methods, which inherently introduce noise that can disrupt precise adversarial gradients.
-Notably, our Gaussian-trained variant consistently achieves the best performance across both datasets, with the gap being particularly significant on CIFAR-100.
+We further evaluate our approach in a fully adaptive white-box setting, in order to determine how well FlowPure performs in worst-case conditions.
+In this scenario, the attacker is assumed to have gradient access to both the classifier and the purification mechanism.
+As attacks, we rely on BPDA~\cite{athalye2018obfuscatedgradientsfalsesense} and DiffHammer~\cite{wang2024diffhammer} to provide an upper bound for the robustness of the entire system.

+The results, also detailed in Table~\ref{tab:main_results}, reveal a substantial degradation in performance compared to the preprocessor-blind scenario, given all methods suffer significant decreases in robust accuracy.
+This trend is most apparent in the case of our deterministic variants, as the deterministic mapping through CNFs may be more susceptible to gradient-based exploitation than stochastic methods which introduce noise that can disrupt precise adversarial gradients by design.

+Importantly, BPDA represents a weaker adaptive attack because it uses approximate gradients, as opposed to DH, which uses exact gradients of the surrogate purification process.
+Under BPDA, we observe that only GDMP outperforms our method on CIFAR-100.
+Furthermore the gap between BPDA and DH is smaller for FlowPure, indicating that there is less gradient masking in our method.
+Under the stronger attack (DH), our Gaussian-trained variant consistently achieves the best performance across both datasets.

 Although $FlowPure^{Gauss}$ exhibits the strongest performance under fully adaptive white-box attacks, it is important to note that none of the evaluated methods demonstrate practical viability in this setting.
-With robust accuracy metrics falling below 45\% in CIFAR-10 and below 15\% on CIFAR-100, across all approaches, no defense proves effective against adversaries with full gradient access, reinforcing the broader challenge of securing models under such extreme threat conditions.
+With robust accuracy metrics falling to 43\% in CIFAR-10 and below 17\% on CIFAR-100, across all approaches, no defense proves effective against adversaries with full gradient access, reinforcing the broader challenge of securing models under such extreme threat conditions.